-- 2. Powers and Duties of the Commission - a.
-The Planning and Zoning Commission shall exercise all powers vested in such bodies by Texas Local Government Code, Chapter 211. - b.
-In addition, in order to effectuate and carry out the purposes of this ordinance, the Planning and Zoning Commission is also vested with the following powers and/or duties: - i.
-To prepare and recommend to City Council for adoption a comprehensive plan for the City. - ii.
-To prepare and recommend to City Council for adoption subdivision regulations and to approve or disapprove plats. - iii.
-To prepare and recommend to City Council for adoption zoning regulations and to recommend zoning district boundaries, including the power to hold public hearings, enforce the regulations, and recommend changes in the regulations and zoning district boundaries. - iv.
-To prepare and recommend the adoption of urban conservation, rehabilitation, and redevelopment programs allowed by state law. - v.
-To report on planning and zoning problems that are referred to it for review by the City Manager or the City Council. - vi.
-To recommend the preparation of such surveys, reports and studies are required for the above and other authorized purposes. - vii.
-Consider variances to development regulations. - 3.
+The Commission shall exercise all powers vested in such bodies by Texas Local Government Code, Chapter 211.
+In addition, in order to effectuate and carry out the purposes of this ordinance, the Planning and Zoning Commission is also vested with the following powers and/or duties:

+- a.
+To prepare and recommend to City Council for adoption a comprehensive plan for the City. - b.
+To prepare and recommend to City Council for adoption subdivision regulations and to approve or disapprove subdivision plats. - c.
+To prepare and recommend to City Council for adoption zoning regulations and to recommend zoning district boundaries, including the power to hold public hearings, enforce the regulations, and recommend changes in the regulations and district boundaries. - d.
+To prepare and recommend adoption of urban conservation, rehabilitation and redevelopment programs allowed by state law. - e.
+To report on planning and zoning problems that are referred to it for review by the City Manager or the City Council. - f.
+To prepare such surveys, reports and studies as are required for the above and other authorized purposes. - 3.
 Rules and Procedures of the Commission - a.
-Rules of Order and Procedure - i.
-Any question of order or procedure not covered by this Section shall be decided according to the latest edition of Robert's Rules of Order, where it may be applicable. - ii.
-Whenever any question of procedure or qualification is raised at a Commission meeting, the Chair shall rule thereon. - b.
-Officers - i.
-Selection of Officers - (a) The officers of the Planning and Zoning Commission shall be a Chair, a Vice Chair, and a Secretary. - (b) The Chair shall be designated by the City Council. - (c) The Vice-Chair and the Secretary shall be elected by the Commission members and begin serving during the Commission's regular meeting in June of each year, and they shall serve until the next election of officers. - ii.
-Presiding Officer and Secretary c.
-Commission Meetings

-- (a) The Chair shall preside over all meetings of the Commission. - (b) The Vice-Chair shall preside in the absence of the Chair, and the Secretary shall preside in the absence of both the Chair and the Vice-Chair. - (c) In the absence of the Secretary, a Secretary pro term shall be appointed by the Chair or Vice-Chair as appropriate.
+Selection of Officers - i.
+The officers of the Planning and Zoning Commission shall be a Chair, a Vice Chair, and a Secretary. - ii.
+The Chair shall be designated by the City Council. - iii.
+The Vice Chair and the Secretary shall be elected by the Commission members and begin serving during the Commission's regular meeting in June of each year, and they shall serve until the next election of officers. - b.
+Presiding Officer and Secretary. - i.
+The Chair shall preside over all meetings of the Commission. - ii.
+The Vice Chair shall preside in the absence of the Chair, and the Secretary shall preside in the absence of both the Chair and the Vice Chair. - iii.
+In the absence of the Secretary, a Secretary pro tem shall be appointed by the Chair or Vice Chair as appropriate. - c.
+Quorum